PulseLinuxProject/notepad/README.md

 # How to compile:

 1. Check if you are on latest Ubuntu or Debian based Linux distribution
-> If yes, continue
-> If no, update
+> If yes, you can continue, if no, please update
 3. Install QT5
 > Run `sudo apt update`
 `sudo apt upgrade`